 Modern SEO Revolves Around Building Brand Authority

-Google knows that the majority of users don’t like advertising – a problem for a company that gets 80 per cent of its revenue from its search advertising market.
+Google knows that most users don’t like advertising – a problem for a company that gets 80 per cent of its revenue from its search advertising market.
 According to Inc.com, 96 per cent of customers don’t trust ads.

 Companies (and the SEO agencies backing them up) need to think carefully about the type of content they create.
-It should generate “authority” by solidifying the business as the market leader in the provision of information.
+It should generate “authority” by solidifying the business as the market leader in providing information.

 So why does SEO matter in 2020?